How does MigrationWiz prevent duplicates?

 If you would like to delete watermarks stored at the Destination, you will need to delete the items themselves, as the watermarks are embedded in the item headers.
 This is typically only done when choosing to restart your migration from scratch.
 Deleting items at the Destination will only clear the Destination watermarks.
 Unless you reset watermarks on our end, items deleted from the Destination will not be remigrated.

-You can learn more about resetting items by reviewing our Knowledge Base article about removing items and resetting statistics.
+To learn more about resetting items and item statistics, see resetting item statistics.

 What else should I be aware of?

 Because we use proprietary watermarks that are specific to our system, we will not be able to detect items migrated by other means.
 For example, items forwarded from the Source to the Destination -- and items migrated by other solutions -- will not contain our watermarks.
 Therefore, we have no knowledge of them existing at the Destination.
 As a result, we will migrate these items even if they are already at the Destination.